 The Lightning team at Apple helped build USB-C, which is why there are so many similarities and why Apple has gone all-in on it for the Mac.
 Whenever, if ever, it makes sense — and is worth the transition cost — for iPhone and/or iPad, we'll see Apple go all-in on it there as well.

-There will always be new standards. microUSB-C could be a thing one day.
+There could also always be new standards: microUSB-C could be a thing one day.
 If and when it lines up right, I'd love to see it.
 If only so that we really, truly, have one cable to rule them all.